datawire/ambassador-docs/docs/emissary/pre-release/tutorials/quickstart-demo.md

 Like any other Kubernetes object, Custom Resource Definitions (CRDs) are used to declaratively define $productName$’s desired state.
-The workflow you are going to build uses a sample deployment and the `Mapping` CRD, which is the core resource that you will use with $productName$ to manage your edge.
+The workflow you are going to build uses a sample deployment and the `AmbassadorMapping` CRD, which is the core resource that you will use with $productName$ to manage your edge.
 It enables you to route requests by host and URL path from the edge of your cluster to Kubernetes services.